cirosantilli/linux-cheat/boot.md

 It contains the following files:

-- vmlinz-VERSION: the kernel compiled code, also knows as kernel image.
+- `vmlinz-VERSION`: the kernel compiled code, also knows as kernel image.

-- config-VERSION: the kernel configuration options, generated at configuration before kernel compilation by `make menuconfig`
+- `config-VERSION`: the kernel configuration options, generated at configuration before kernel compilation by `make menuconfig`

-- abi-VERSION: TODO what is? looks like the kernel symbol table of exported symbols.
+- `abi-VERSION`: TODO what is? looks like the kernel symbol table of exported symbols.